-Suzanne has a BA in Psychology from Franklin and Marshall College and is currently pursuing an MPH in Healthcare Management at the University of Texas Health Science Center School of Public Health.
-She is an avid cyclist, enjoys crossfit, travel and the arts.
+Suzanne has a BA in Psychology from Franklin and Marshall College and has an MPH in Healthcare Management at the University of Texas Health Science Center School of Public Health.
+She is an avid cyclist, enjoys CrossFit, travel and the arts.

 Connect with Suzanne on LinkedIn: www.linkedin.com/in/suzjarvis

 Debra Villanueva has fourteen years of experience in the workforce development system.
 This experience has provided her with the knowledge and tools it takes to maintain a strong human resource department and professional organization.
 She is able to identify and serve the needs of people from various socioeconomic backgrounds.
 Debra has the compassion and the building blocks it takes to make a difference in Houston.
 She is excited to become a member of the Houston Recovery Center team, and she looks forward to providing her knowledge, tools and sense of growth for the success of this organization.